egaumer/torah/exodus/shmot.md

 &nbsp;
 # Day 1 &middot; _The Jewish Problem_

-The word Sh'mot (Hebrew: שְׁמוֹת) means _“names”_.
-This portion is named because the book begins with the phrase _“These are the names (Sh'mot) of the sons of Israel…”_ The English name Exodus comes from the Greek translation of the Hebrew Bible.
-It means _“departure.”_ The book opens with the children of Israel in slavery.
+The word _Sh'mot_ (Hebrew: שְׁמוֹת) means _names_.
+This portion is named because the book begins with the phrase `“These are the names (Sh'mot) of the sons of Israel…”` The English name _Exodus_ comes from the Greek translation of the Hebrew Bible.
+It means _departure._ The book opens with the children of Israel in slavery.
 It seems God has forgotten them - but He has not.

 ?> <i class="fa-solid fa-book-open"></i> Read Exodus 1.